ashejim/D418/_sources/how_to_contribute.md

 ### If you have admin access

-Whoever setup the repo can provide write access.
+Whoever set up the repo can provide write access.

 ### Forking: Anyone can contribute